generic-github-user/main/compiler-extension-infrastructure/README.md

 encourage anyone who is interested to download and play with the components I have built so far.

+In terms of development philosophy, the main difference between this project and most of my other programming language adjacent projects is that it aims to work with existing systems in new and interesting ways rather than replacing them entirely.
+In this way it is quite similar to Carbon or Zig: it becomes trivial to work with legacy code without knowing how it was implemented because the toolset can act as a bridge between the semantics and implementations of code written in each language.
+It is also designed for developers who possess a reasonable level of familiarity with the design and architecture of computer systems (particularly compilers, the memory model, and the semantics of programming languages) and want to interact with them via powerful abstractions (sophisticated type systems, metaprogramming tools, etc.) instead of completely hiding low-level details (removing the "sharp edges", so to speak).

 This diagram summarizes the role of the framework in the preprocessing, compilation, and build processes: